insdaguirre/SentimentWatch/README.md

 #### Process Flow
 1. **Initialization**: Connects to MongoDB and initializes VADER sentiment analyzer
-2. **Data Fetching**: Parallel requests to Reddit, StockTwits, and News APIs
+2. **Data Fetching**: Parallel requests to Reddit, StockTwits, News, and Finnhub APIs
 3. **Batch Processing**: Processes posts in batches of 10 for memory efficiency
 4. **Sentiment Analysis**: VADER + finance keyword enhancement for each post
 5. **Aggregation**: Creates sentiment snapshots with breakdowns by source and sentiment